troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 -------
 <br>

 Below is a comparison from within [The Baking Lab](https://github.com/TheRealMJP/BakingLab) of the indirect specular from nine spherical Gaussian lobes using 10,000 samples per texel.
 The exposure has been turned up to more clearly show the results.
 There are slight visual differences if you flick back and forward, but it's very close!
+The main difference is that the running average algorithm can find different local minima per-texel, and so results appear noisier across the texels.

 Running Average: